 Two dogs that have lost their loving caregiver need a safe home.

 Selfish acts of violence send out ripples in every direction.
 On Dec.
-12, the body of Cynthia Green of
+12, the body of Cynthia Green of Apalachicola was discovered on a beach west of the city.
+Her daughter later confessed to the killing.

 Green left behind family members devastated by the senseless violence.
 She also left a different kind of family that needs help now.

 At the time of her death, Green was feeding and caring for at least eight cats and three dogs.
-Four of the cats have been trapped, treated for a respiratory infection and were adopted by a caring friend of Green’s.
+Four of the cats have been trapped, treated for a respiratory infection and were adopted by a caring friend of Greenís.
 One of the three dogs was elderly and ill and had to be put down.

 Two remaining dogs are in need of a home where they can adjust to their sad loss.
 The dogs are Dennis, a seven-year-old black lab mix and Ralph, a five-year-old yellow lab mix.